bibek22/blog/content/simulations/piCollision.md

 Stylesheets: stylepi.css
 inbodyjs: /js/piCollision.js, /js/block.js
 JavaScripts: p5.min.js, p5.dom.min.js, p5.sound.min.js
-Summary: An extremely computationally inefficient pi.
-Inspired from a 3Blue1Brown <a href='https://www.youtube.com/watch?v=HEfHFsfGXjs'>video </a>
+Summary: An extremely computationally inefficient way to calculate pi.
+Inspired from a 3Blue1Brown <a href='https://www.youtube.com/watch?v=HEfHFsfGXjs'>video</a>...

 If you're unsure what this is about, watch this awesome [video](https://www.youtube.com/watch?v=jsYwFizhncE) that explains everything.
-Code for this simulation is available on my github.
+Code for this simulation is available on my [github](https://github.com/bibek22/blog).

 But let me explain the setup here anyway.
 So, you have two blocks on a frictionless surface free to move in one direction.